 I’d written a lot about workplace conditions and #metoo in the animal rights movement, but I passed on the idea.
 About a year later, it came to my attention that Brown, her husband and co-founder Doug Abel and their allies had gone on the offensive against the current management of Woodstock.
 In a bizarre twist, Brown, Abel and Peter Nussbaum, the founder of a farm sanctuary in New Jersey called the Tamerlaine Sanctuary and Preserve, were accusing Woodstock of colluding with disgruntled former employees of Tamerlaine to try to shut down Tamerlaine.
 As it happens, I’d been told about the conflicts at Tamerlaine in 2018 but again chose not to investigate.
 This time, my curiosity was piqued.

 Today, I published a story about Woodstock and Jenny Brown on Medium.
+[MG UPDATE: I have taken this story down after repeated requests from Jenny Brown and her husband, Doug Abel, because they told me it was preventing Brown from resuming her work on behalf of animals.]
 It reports that Brown “verbally abused, threatened, humiliated and intimidated people,” citing interviews with more than a dozen current and former staff members and board members, as well as internal Woodstock documents and emails.